Pythm/ad-ClimateCommander/info.md

 # Climate Commander by Pythm
 An Appdaemon app for controlling `climate` entities in [Home Assistant](https://www.home-assistant.io/).
-Set an indoor temperature target with an external indoor temperature sensor and configure your screens and other sensors to maintain a balanced indoor climate.
+Set an indoor temperature target with an external indoor temperature sensor and configure your screens and provide other sensors to maintain a balanced indoor climate.

 This is developed in Norway where we mostly need heating.
 The app will only adjust the temperature when heating, but there is some functionality to automatically set to `fan_only` or `cool` in addition to automatically closing screens when it is hot and sunny.

 ![Picture is generated with AI](_5b05cb75-1f9c-4fed-9aa6-0e4f9d73c8ac.jpg)

 ## Installation
-Download the `ClimateCommander` directory from inside the `apps` directory to your [Appdaemon](https://appdaemon.readthedocs.io/en/latest/) `apps` directory, then add configuration to a .yaml or .toml file to enable the `climateCommander` module.
+1. Download the `ClimateCommander` directory from inside the `apps` directory here to your [Appdaemon](https://appdaemon.readthedocs.io/en/latest/) `apps` directory.
+2. Add the configuration to a .yaml or .toml file to enable the `ClimateCommander` module.
 Minimum required in your configuration is:

 ```yaml
 nameyourClimateCommander:
   module: climateCommander